mia-platform/documentation/docs/release_notes/platform_5-10_releasenotes.md

 ### How to update your DevOps Console?

-In case of on-premise Console, to use these features, you have to use the [Helm chart version](https://git.tools.mia-platform.eu/platform/devops/console-helm-chart):
+In case of on-premise Console, to use these features, you have to use the [Helm chart version](https://git.tools.mia-platform.eu/platform/devops/console-helm-chart): 2.2.5

-From this version a new toggle feature has been added: `FT_ENABLE_GOOGLE_TAG_MANAGER` to enable Google Tag Manager installation and tracking via Google Analytics to collect information about console usage.
-By default it is enabled, if you want to turn it off you have to configure the console backend by setting the environment variable `FT_ENABLE_GOOGLE_TAG_MANAGER` to false.
+From this version a new chart option has been added: `enableTelemetry` to enable Google Tag Manager installation and tracking via Google Analytics to collect information about console usage.By default it is disabled, if you want to turn it on you have to correctly configure the `enableTelemetry` option among the values of the chart helm.

 ## v5.10.2 (July 28,2020)